• Skip to primary navigation

 Chai Shortbread Cleveland Cooking

 I have come across many different chai spice blends.
-This blend of cinnamon, ginger, cardamom, and allspice seemed to bake well with the shortbread.
+This blend of 1 teaspoon of cinnamon, 3/4 teaspoon of ginger, 1/2 teaspoon of cardamom, and 1/8 teaspoon of allspice seemed to bake well with the shortbread.
 I normally use Vietnamese cinnamon and had to adjust the blend a bit because Vietnamese cinnamon tends to take over.
 Not in a bad way, it just lets you know that it is there.
 I tried a few other blends and I (and my family) feel that this one is one of the better ones.
 But do not be afraid to try to adjust the chai spice blend to meet your own tastes.

 Place the sugar and the butter into a food processor and pulse until the ingredients are blended.
 Be sure to scrape the sides down occasionally.
 After the butter and sugar are blended, add the spices and the flour.
 Blend the ingredients, scraping down the sides occasionally, until the mixture holds together when pressed with your fingers.
 The video will show you the way.